-- 1. Has my House/Senate team uploaded our Bill? - 2.
-If not on House/Senate team, have I completed my pre-conference assignment for Governor's Cabinet, Lobbyists, Supreme Court, or Press Corps?
-(Or received an extension) - 3.
+- Has my House/Senate team uploaded our Bill? - 2.
 IF RUNNING FOR OFFICE- have I completed the Candidate Nomination or Application form? - Note: you must submit the Candidate Nomination or Application Form, NOT the Officer Registration.
-Completing the Officer registration does NOT nominate you to run for office. - 4.
-Have I completed a Delegate Code of Conduct and Student Financial Responsibility form and returned them to my advisor? - 5.
+Completing the Officer registration does NOT nominate you to run for office. - 3.
+Have I completed a Delegate Code of Conduct and Student Financial Responsibility form and returned them to my advisor? - 4.
 Have I submitted my payment to my advisor?